 - Scroll down to Advanced settings.

 - On the right-hand side there will be the Wired Mac address.
-This 12-digit sequence is the address you need to send to the Help Desk.
+This 12-digit sequence is the address you need to register.

 For Xbox Series X/S: